C-Liga: History

-The decision to establish a nationwide third-tier league as part of the Danmarksturneringen i kvindefodbold below the second-tier Kvinde 1. division was made in mid-November 2020 at the Board of Directors meeting of the Danish Football Association (DBU).
-It was following a recommendation from DBU's women's elite committee and preparatory work done over the last couple of years by a group under the Kvindedivisionsforeningen.
-The reasoning behind was that further the development of women's football in Denmark by continuously raise the level of the domestic tournaments, namely the second division, in order to benefit the women's national football team.
-It was decided that the inaugural format for the league would consist of a west and east division geographically divided with each seven teams, and be played in two stages, one qualifying stage in the fall season with the promotion and relegation play-offs held in the spring season.
-Starting with the 2023/24 season, the playoff final will no longer be played and has been removed from the rulebook.
+A nationwide third division of the Danish Women's Football League was effectuated at the November 2020 Danish Football Association (DBU) Board of Directors meeting, following a recommendation from the DBU women's elite committee, and exploratory work undertaken over the preceding years by Ligaforbundet.
+The aim of league expansion was to further the development of the standards of women's football in Denmark, specifically in the second division, in order to benefit the national football team.
+The inaugural format consisted of a west and east division geographically each with seven teams to be played in two stages; one qualifying stage in the autumn, with promotion and relegation play-offs held in the spring.
+Starting with the 2023/24 season, the playoff final ceased and was removed from the rulebook.
 With the addition of the third nationwide division in 2021–22 season, the highest level for reserve squads were downgraded from the second to the third tier, where an unlimited number of reserve squads would partake.

 At the start of the 2023–24 season, Vildbjerg SF became the first club in the third tier of Danish women's football to be granted permission by the Danish FA to sign semi-professional contracts with their players.
 F.C.
 Copenhagen Women followed as the second team in the third tier to receive a license to sign player contracts, in the 2024–25 season.
 In their debut match of the 2024–25 season, on 17 August 2024 FC Copenhagen Women faced B.73 Slagelse at Vanløse Idrætspark in front of 5,165 spectators, setting a new record for the largest crowd attendance at a Danish women's club football game in the third tier.
 FC Copenhagen Women reached the semifinals of the 2024–25 cup tournament, making history as the first third-tier team to do so.
 In the semifinals, they faced top-flight club Fortuna Hjørring over two legs, drawing 1–1 in the first match.

 On 20 July, a new visual identity, developed in collaboration with the design bureau Nord ID, was unveiled, with the rebranding including a new logo and renaming the third level league to C-Liga, removing any reference to women.
 From the 2026–27 season, the league tournament will be reduced from fourteen to twelve teams, competing in two geographical groups, while the number of teams in the top-flight league will be increased from eight to ten.

+Clubs

+C-Liga seasons

+31 clubs have played in the third tier of the Danish Women's Football League since its inception in 2021.
+Some teams might have merged to form the current clubs, the combined results of which will be displayed where noted.
+The teams in bold compete in the C-Liga currently, while the teams in italics are now defunct.
+Reserve teams are included in the list and marked as such (even if retroactively).